cosmos/cosmos-sdk/examples/simpleGov/README.md

 We are ready to create our simple governance application!

-#### App structure
+#### Application structure

 *Note: You can check the full file (with comments!) [here](link)*

 First, create an `app.go` file.
 This is the main file that defines your application.
 In it, you will declare all the modules you need, their keepers, handlers, stores, etc. Let us take a look at each section of this file to see how the application is constructed.

-First, we need to define the name of our application.
+Secondly, we need to define the name of our application.

 ```go
 const (